3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 [00:05:50.237480] Successfully tagged 3mdeb/xen-docker:latest
 ```

-Assuming that network conditions do not changed between runs to extent of 30s
+Assuming that the network conditions did not change between runs to extent of
-delay we can conclude:
+30s delay we can conclude:

-* useing cacher even with cold cache is beter then nothing, it give speed up of
+* using cacher even with cold cache is better than nothing, it gives the
-  about 5%.
+  speedup of about 5%.
 * using filled cache can give ~20% over container build time, if significant
   amount of that time is package installation

-Of course those numbers should be confirmed stastically.
+Of course, those numbers should be confirmed statistically.

 # Summary

-If you have other ideas about optimizing code compilation or container build
+If you have any other ideas about optimizing code compilation or container
-time please feel free to comment.
+build time please feel free to comment.